slogan621/tscharts/patient/README.md

    One or more of the following can be specified to filter the search results.

    `paternal_last` string<br/>
+   `maternal_last` string<br/>
    `first` string<br/>
    `dob` date string mm/dd/YYYY<br/>
    `gender` "Female" | "Male"<br/>
+   `name` string<br/>

+   If name is specified, all other search terms are ignored, and name is used to search for a match against each of paternal_last, maternal_last, and first.
+If any one (or more) match, that patient is returned.

+   Note that all name searches are case insensitive.

 * **Data Params**